napeits/frstack/README.md

 The first playbook is responsible for installing a few base O/S packages and for create the "fr" forgerock user under which the products will be installed.

+The role "download-local" is responsible for downloading packages for installation.
+Note that for vagrant, this is downloaded to the host directory, and mounted as a folder (/var/tmp/software) on the guest.

+You may find it easier to just download the software packages manually.

 The frstack.yml should be generic enough to run on any environment.

 ### TODO

+Bug fixing needed:
+* looks like the HOSTNAME needs to be set to the fqdn on the machine /etc/sysconfig/network  or openam config bombs out This is fixed for Vagrant by setting config.vm.hostname.
+Need a fix for other hosts
+* tomcat agent installer does not put filter in global web.xml.
+Need to fix up apps web.xml

 * Create fr/.bashrc file with path to common commands
 * More dynamic configuration (cookie domains, base DN, etc).